Bordered Heegaard Floer homology and the tau-invariant of cable knots: An overview of bordered Heegaard Floer homology and knot Floer homology

 We say a bordered Heegaard diagram is \emph{provincially admissible} if every provincial periodic domain has both positive and negative multiplicities.
 A bordered Heegaard diagram is \emph{admissible} if every periodic domain has both positive and negative multiplicities.
 Note that every admissible bordered Heegaard diagram is provincially admissible.
 Provincial admissibility is sufficient for the bordered invariants to be well-defined, and admissibility is sufficient for the bordered invariants to be bounded.
 We will return to this point in more detail later in this section.

 To construct a $3$-manifold with parameterized boundary, $Y$, from the data $(\overline{\Sigma}, \boldsymbol{\alpha}^c, \boldsymbol{\alpha}^a, \boldsymbol{\beta}, z)$, we attach $2$-handles to $\overline{\Sigma} \times [0, 1]$ along $\boldsymbol{\alpha}^c \times \{0 \}$ and $\boldsymbol{\beta} \times \{1 \}$.
-The parametrization of the boundary of $Y$ is given by the identification of $\{ \partial \overline{\Sigma},\ z,\ \partial \alpha^a_1,\ \partial \alpha^a_2 \} \times \{\frac{1}{2}\}$ with the pointed matched circle $\mathcal{Z}$.
+The parametrization of the boundary of $Y$ is given by the identification of $( \partial \overline{\Sigma},\ z,\ \partial \alpha^a_1,\ \partial \alpha^a_2 ) \times \{\frac{1}{2}\}$ with the pointed matched circle $\mathcal{Z}$.

 Let $\H$ be a bordered Heegaard diagram for $Y$.
 We will now describe the invariants $\widehat{CFD}(\H)$ and $\widehat{CFA}(\H)$.
-The set of generators, $\mathfrak{S}(\H)$, are unordered $g$-tuples of intersection points of $\alpha$- and $\beta$-curves such that \begin{itemize} \item each $\beta$-circle is occupied exactly once \item each $\alpha$-circle is occupied exactly once \item each $\alpha$-arc is occupied at most once. \end{itemize} In the case we are considering, where $\partial Y = T^2$, notice that these conditions imply that exactly one of the $\alpha$-arcs is occupied.
+Both modules are generated over $\F$ by $\mathfrak{S}(\H)$, the set of unordered $g$-tuples of intersection points of $\alpha$- and $\beta$-curves such that \begin{itemize} \item each $\beta$-circle is occupied exactly once \item each $\alpha$-circle is occupied exactly once \item each $\alpha$-arc is occupied at most once. \end{itemize} In the case we are considering, where $\partial Y = T^2$, notice that these conditions imply that exactly one of the $\alpha$-arcs is occupied.

-To define the Type $D$ structure $\widehat{CFD}(\H)$, we identify $\{\partial \overline{\Sigma},\ z,\ \partial \alpha^a_1,\ \partial \alpha^a_2 \}$ with $-\mathcal{Z}$.
+To define the Type $D$ structure $\widehat{CFD}(\H)$, we identify $(\partial \overline{\Sigma},\ z,\ \partial \alpha^a_1,\ \partial \alpha^a_2 )$ with $-\mathcal{Z}$.
 Let $\widehat{CFD}(\H)$, or simply $\widehat{CFD}$, denote the $\F$-vector space generated by $\mathfrak{S}(\H)$, with the left $\cI$-action on $\bfx \in \mathfrak{S}(\mathcal{H})$ defined to be

 We define maps

 by counting certain pseudo-holomorphic curves.
 Let $\Sigma$ denote $\mathrm{Int}\ \overline{\Sigma}$.
 Define a \emph{decorated source} $S^{\triangleright}$ to be a topological type of smooth surface $S$ with boundary and a finite number of boundary punctures endowed with \begin{itemize} \item a labeling of each puncture by one of $-$, $+$, or $e$ \item a labeling of each $e$ puncture of $S$ by a Reeb chord $\rho$. \end{itemize} Consider the $4$-manifold $\Sigma \times [0,1] \times \R$, with the following projection maps: